 Working within a deadline also allows you to improve your time-management skills, and shows you the importance of keeping organised and staying focused in order to complete the work on time.

-Research is also a big part of the Applied Learning Week project.
+Research is also a big part of Career and Life Skills.
 Being able to research effectively means you can use your time efficiently and it will also enhance the quality and credibility of your work.

-The presentation at the end of the week, whether it takes the form of a video, website or business idea, is another way for you to learn skills that can be applied to the workplace.
+The presentation at the end of a project, whether it takes the form of a video, website or business idea, is another way for you to learn skills that can be applied to the workplace.
 These include being persuasive and having a convincing argument to back up your ideas, and being able to present points clearly, concisely and with confidence.

 Shape your future with Kaplan International Pathways